rampaa/Tsukikage/README.md

 ### 2. Install and configure [JL](https://github.com/rampaa/JL)

-If you intend to use Tsukikage with JL, you must also install JL:
+If you intend to use Tsukikage with JL, you must also install JL.

 #### Important JL settings
 JL v4.0.0+ includes predefined `Profile`s.
 Selecting the `Tsukikage` profile will currently configure the following settings automatically: